YongoDavid/Demo-2024-April/README.md

 April-8
 Testing Uderika Admin demo to get all emails and it is working well.
 I am still having issues hosting the main uderika projects server.
+And because of this i cannot fully test my API to see if there are working , i have to use a demo API to test.